frederic-perez/AmE-dictionary/data/dictionary.md

 __thromboembolism__ _n_
 __throng__ _n_ :seven: A large gathering of people. _A throng of news media members._
 __throttle__ _v_ :two:: __3__ To strangle (a person); choke. (throttling) _Throttling the Philadelphia Eagles._
 __through__ _adj, adv, prep_ :seven::mute:[throu~~gh~~] As an adjective, through means finished or done.
 As an adverb it can mean backward and forward, completely, up to and including, or all the way to the end.
 The preposition through means in and out of. _Its current show runs through July 9._ _An exhibition works on display through July 8._ _“The Rat Pack” musical, through July 14._ _“Macbeth.”
-July 5 through 15._ _Extreme heat and humidity will scorch parts of the central U.S. through the weekend._ _Listing 2 through Listing 5 show the result of splitting the code in Listing 1 into smaller classes and functions._
+July 5 through 15._ _Extreme heat and humidity will scorch parts of the central U.S. through the weekend._ _Listing 2 through Listing 5 show the result of splitting the code in Listing 1 into smaller classes and functions._ __4__ _prep_ _chiefly US_ Up to and including: _Monday through Friday._ _The meeting takes place from today through Thursday._
 __throughfare__ _n_ Another word for thoroughfare.
 __throw a monkey off his back__
 __throw down<sup>1</sup>__ _v_